 Causes of Electrical Faults in Commercial Properties

-Electrical faults in commercial buildings can stem from various causes, leading to safety hazards and operational disruptions.
-Understanding these causes is crucial for prevention and maintenance.
+Commercial buildings can experience electrical issues from various sources, which lead to safety hazards and disrupt operations.
+Grasping these causes is essential for effective prevention and maintenance.

 Outdated Wiring